eurvin/proof_of_life/packages/docs/docs/intro.md

 payment, the adult sees that it was claimed, and so knows that the child is alive and well!

-_Proof of Life_ makes use of WASM smart contracts by _Zink_ for interative value transfer.
+_Proof of Life_ makes use of WASM smart contracts on our _Zink_ platform for interative value transfer.

 ## Getting Started